GIScience/openrouteservice-docs/docs/source/api.rst

  http://openls.geog.uni-heidelberg.de/route?

 After the **"?"** you have to add parameters with **"&"**.
 For the first parameter the **"&"** can be omitted.
 The pattern for parameter usage is "*parameter=value*".
+If you don't get the picture, you can look at the `Example`_ below.

 There are two types of parameters:

-:`Required Parameters`_:They are required for the API to work.
+:`Required Parameters`_: They are required for the API to work.
-:`Optional Parameters`_:These parameters are not necessary to get a functional request.
+:`Optional Parameters`_: These parameters are not necessary to get a functional request.
 But you can fine-tune you request through these.